 3. Cut down on saturated fat and refined sugar

-4. Think nutrients, don’t count calories
+4. Think of nutrients, don’t count calories

 If you want to improve the quality of your diet, decide to focus on the level of nutrients in your food instead of counting calories.
-All calories are not created equal – it is the quality of the calorie that has the most impact on health, not necessarily the quantity.
+All calories are not created equal – it is the quality of the calorie that has the most impact on health, not necessarily the quantity at all.
 Go for delicious nutrient-dense foods that are packed with goodies for your health and overall wellbeing!

 5. Keep healthy snacks handy

 The easiest way to make sure your inter-meal snacking stays on track is to always have healthy and tasty options on hand for when hunger strikes.
 This is a way of planning ahead your cravings so when you feel that hunger set in you’re already prepared.
-Bring a little trail mix of dried fruits, nuts and seeds, or simply keeping a bowl of fresh fruit on your kitchen counter is a good way to start!
+Bring a little trail mix of dried fruits, nuts, and seeds, or simply keeping a bowl of fresh fruit on your kitchen counter is a good way to start.